weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 Welcome to the Weaviate **Quickstart tutorial**.

-This tutorial teaches you how to use Weaviate, from spinning up an instance to performing queries.
+This tutorial introduces you to Weaviate, and some of its main features.
+You will get hands-on experience running Weaviate and doing things with it.

 ### Data